Australian Unity Health Recognised Ancillary Provider Terms & Conditions

 Upon written request by Australian Unity, recognised providers must:

-3.1 provide Australian Unity with documentation confirming registration, accreditation, association membership, qualifications and compliance with Australian Unity’s recognition requirements;
+3.1 Provide Australian Unity with documentation confirming registration, accreditation, association membership, qualifications and compliance with Australian Unity’s recognition requirements as set out in clause 1 of these Terms and Conditions;

 3.2 Comply with all Australian Unity requests for documentation in a timely manner; and